 - The Flea strongly encourages stories that reflect underrepresented voices in the theater.

-Please send Literary Assistant Drayton Hiers your best pitch as to why your play fits our aesthetic, company of actors, and one of our three theaters.
+Please send Company Dramaturg Drayton Hiers your best pitch as to why your play fits our aesthetic, company of actors, and one of our three theaters.
 If we see a place for your play at The Flea, we will be in touch.